 My therapy room is close to Ben Rhydding station, one stop before Ilkley, less than half an hour by a regular train service train from Leeds or Bradford.
 There is also plenty of free parking just outside my door.

-I am a full clinical member of UKCP and am bound by their ethical code, holding a post graduate diploma as an Integrative Psychotherapist through four years of advanced training.
+I am a full clinical member of UKCP and am bound by their ethical code, holding a post graduate Diploma as an Integrative Psychotherapist through four years of advanced training.
+I also hold a UKCP accredited Diploma in Supervision.
 I have trained extensively in NLP and am a qualified Master Practitioner and Certified Trainer, as well as an NLP Coach.

 I am committed to learning and professional and personal development, in order to provide the best service possible to my clients.
 I read widely, write regularly, and attend frequent CPD.
-Recent training includes trauma techniques (eg EMDR pt 1 and 2, Rewind by David Muss, Narrative Therapy), creative approaches for working with children and young people, working with Faith and the spirit, working with Shame, how to train teachers and communicate a therapeutic approach in schools.
+Recent training and professional development includes:

-In addition to my private practice, I currently work with young and adult refugees and asylum seekers for Yorkshire charity Solace Surviving Exile and Persecution, working in Huddersfield and Wakefield in homes and schools.
-I have a breadth of experience in working multiculturally and through interpreters.
+In addition to my private practice, I currently work with refugees and asylum seekers for Yorkshire charity Solace Surviving Exile and Persecution.
+I have a breadth of experience in working multi-culturally and through interpreters.
 In the last five years I have worked in a local secondary school and in a Bradford primary school.
 I have previously worked with school students and staff at (what was then) Goole High School.
 I enjoy working with young people, and with people of all ages.
 I am also interested in working with clergy and those for whom faith is important.
-I am a Quaker and engage in regular spiritual practise.
+I am a Quaker and engage in regular spiritual practice.

 My counselling and psychotherapy practice is based in Ilkley and is easy to reach by train and road from Leeds, Bradford, Bingley, Balidon, Guiseley, Saltaire, Menston, Skipton, Harrogate and much of West Yorkshire.